Malek18/MalekAnalytics/README.md

-# MoetezDevelops - Personal Portfolio
+# MalekAnalytics - Personal Portfolio

 Welcome to my personal portfolio website!
 This site showcases my projects, skills, and experiences as a full-stack web developer, specializing in **ReactJS**, **Symfony**, and **SQL**.